Boats of wishes

 – Well, first of all, you have to put a wish in it.
 The father said this while a tear slid down his face.
 He regretted this.

-– And I will prepare a message with my wish, his son told him.
+– I will prepare a message with my wish, told his son.

 His son asked him.

-– Where can we put our boats to carry on our wishes messages?
+– Where can we put our boats to carry on our wishes and messages?

-The father looked at outdoors and noted that the rain was over.
+The father looked outside and noted that the rain was over.

 – Ok, we can put them on the water that is running in the street!

-The boy took his father’s hand and both went outdoors, although the mother warned that the lunch that was ready.
-For the father, it was as if the time went back.
+The boy took his father’s hand and both went outdoors, although the mother warned that the lunch was ready.
+For the father, it was as if time went back.

 In the street, the boy put his message in the boat and asked his father to do the same.
-The father was ashamed but his son put the boats on the water with the messages inside them.
-The boats sailed on the water flow and they went away.
+The father was ashamed, but his son put the boats on the water with the messages inside them.
+Their boats sailed on the water flow and went away.

-Both were standing there on the pavement, wearing paper hats on their heads and they observed their boats disappear.
-While the boy was happy trying to see them at the end of the street, the father had a lost look imagining once again there would exist some magical place.
+Both were standing there on the pavement, wearing paper hats on their heads, and observed their boats disappear.
+While the boy was happy trying to see them at the end of the street, the father had a lost glance and imagined once again if there was some magical place.

 Photo from: Photo by Bruno Kelzer on Unsplash